laszewsk/mindstorm/plan-wednesdey.md

 ![Curve](https://raw.githubusercontent.com/laszewsk/mindstorm/master/docs/source/images/curve.png)

-Gaining understnding:
+Gaining understanding:

-* [ ] Draw on a piece of paper your robot (see drawing above), fold or cut it so the robot is left
+* [ ] Draw on a  paper your robot (see drawing above), fold or cut it so the robot is left
-* [ ] Draw on a piece of paper a big black line as wide as the light sensor
+* [ ] Draw on a sheet of paper a straight black line as wide as the light sensor
 * [ ] Use the robot to hit the black line at different angles and explain how the wheels shold turn to get straight
 * [ ] What value must f have so that the maximum speed is 20 (robot moves real slow in this case)
 * [ ] Observe what happens when you change f